geotools/geotools/docs/user/tutorial/feature/csv2shp.rst

 Welcome to Geospatial for Java - this workbook is aimed at Java developers who are new to geospatial and would like to get started.

+.. _quickstarts: ../quickstart/index.html

-You should have completed either the GeoTools NetBeans Quickstart or the GeoTools Eclipse Quickstart prior to running through this workbook.
+You should have completed one of the GeoTools' Quickstarts_ prior to running through this workbook.
 We need to be sure that you have an environment to work in with GeoTools jars and all their dependencies.
-For those using maven we will start off each section with the dependencies required.
+For those using just maven we will start off each section with the dependencies required.

 This workbook features a new "code first" approach.
 We have made every effort to make these